2023 New South Wales state election: Campaign

-On 5 March 2023, NSW Labor Party had their official campaign launch.
+On 5 March 2023, the NSW Labor Party held their official campaign launch.

-On 9 March a significant outage of the Sydney rail network caused by a communications failure required Premier Perrottet to apologise to customers and to have to offer a fare-free day.
+On 9 March a significant outage of the Sydney rail network caused by a communications failure saw Perrottet to apologise to customers and offer a fare-free day.

-On 11 March, The Greens NSW had their campaign launch, where they listed their balance of power objectives.
+On 11 March the Greens NSW had their campaign launch, where they listed their balance of power objectives.

-On 12 March the Liberal Party had their official campaign launch.
+On 12 March the Liberal Party held their official campaign launch.

 On 14 March confidential documents from KPMG and Clayton Utz consultants regarding the privatisation of Sydney Water were made public.
 Perrottet, who was the Treasurer at the time had previously declared in March 2020 that he had no plans to even do a study on privatisation, but the documents revealed that studies had taken place in January 2020 and later in November 2021, with the reporting making it clear the study was done due to direct pressure from the Government.
 The issue was widely discussed in Sydney newspapers and on right-wing talkback radio where commentators slammed the potential privatisation and declared that Perrottet was lying about his "lack of plans" to privatise Sydney Water.

+On 21 March it was reported that Perrottet had been accused of seeking special treatment via the health minister when requesting ambulance services.

-The NSW Labor Party is giving preferences to the Shooters, Fishers and Farmers Party to counter One Nation in some seats.
+Labor recommended its supporters preference the Shooters, Fishers and Farmers Party to counter One Nation in some seats.

+Upon conceding defeat to Labor leader Minns, Perrottet stated that this election had been a contest of ideas, while congratulating Minns and stating that this election campaign was a "race to the top".

+Policies

+In the election campaign, Chris Minns and Labor made election promises to invest further into public services and remove a wage cap set for public sector workers.

+Minns was criticised for being reluctant to promise reform on money laundering in gambling, however on 16 January, Minns released a plan to reform gambling, banning donations from clubs to political parties and promising a cashless gaming card trial, which would last for 12 months and cover 500 of the approximately 86,480 (0.58%) pokies machines in the state.
+Premier Dominic Perrottet and the Liberals announced plans to introduce a cashless gaming card for pokie machines in clubs and pubs in NSW, but a transition period where non-metropolitan pokies may be excluded from the pilot program has been discussed.

+One Nation ran on a platform of nuclear power and parental rights.

+NSW Labor pledged to enshrine government ownership of Sydney Water in the NSW state constitution, a similar move that the Victorian government was doing with the state's SEC.

+The Labor Party promised at this election to invest in a Great Koala National Park in the mid north coast to preserve habitat for the endangered species.
+The party also promised to invest in creating a new national park around the Georges River to protect koalas.